Register your Information for Free Stone Samples Sent Express to You!

 In spring, thoroughly clean your pavers to remove winter debris, dirt, and moss.
 Use a mild detergent and a soft brush, followed by a thorough rinse.
 Inspect for any damage caused by winter weather and repair promptly.

 During summer, the primary focus is protecting your pavers from heat and UV exposure.
-Apply a high-quality penetrating sealer to guard against fading and to enhance stain resistance.
+Apply a high-quality penetrating sealer to guard against fading and enhance stain resistance.
 Regularly sweep the pavers to remove dirt and organic matter that can lead to staining.

 Autumn requires frequent removal of fallen leaves and debris to prevent organic stains.
 Clean the pavers with a mild detergent solution and inspect for any damage from summer use.
 If needed, consider applying another coat of sealer.